Ourastigma Cory

 Water Quality: Species very susceptible to water degradation, primarily to nitrates on the bottom.
 Maintain temperatures between 22 and 26°C (72-79°F).
 The ideal pH stands on neutral-acidic (6.0 - 7.2) combined with water of modest hardness (GH 2-12).
 Parsimonious but rigorous siphonings are recommended.

-Compatibility and Tankmates: Perfectly shares medium biotopes with peaceful Tetras (Neon tetras, Rummy Nose), small Loricariids (Otocinclus) and schools of Carnegiella on the surface.
+Compatibility and Cohabitation: Perfectly shares medium biotopes with peaceful Tetras (Neon tetras, Rummy Nose), small Loricariids (Otocinclus) and schools of Carnegiella on the surface.
 Terrible cohabitation with aggressive Cichlids, titanic loricariids, or edgy Loaches that would dominate the food.

-Aquarium Reproduction: "Monsoon" style reproduction: must be triggered with drastic and massive water changes (cold RO water).
+Aquarium Breeding: "Monsoon" style reproduction: must be triggered with drastic and massive water changes (cold RO water).
 The rite in T-position culminates with the deposit of large clear and resistant eggs on smooth furnishings or leaves.
 Imperative to remove the brood to evade parental cannibalism.

 Risks and Diseases: Crushed granular bottoms inevitably amputate the long whiskers triggering fulminant bacterial necrosis.
 Exposed to Copper (Cu) and Malachite green (in standard medicines), it dies of intoxication before the primary disease is resolved.